Can I please have just 8 minutes of your attention?

-But, some hidden, quiet part of me wanted to change and stop driving myself to destruction.
+But, some hidden, quiet part of me wanted to change and to stop driving myself to distraction.
 So, I moved from town to town, trying to change.

-All this was a lifetime ago.
+And this was a lifetime ago.
 It took me a very long time to quit smoking and drinking.
-It took even longer to lose the extra weight.
-But, I am still working on peeling back the layers and finding the “real me” underneath it all.
+Then, it took even longer to lose the extra weight.
+But, I am still working on peeling the layers and finding the “real me” underneath it all.

 On October 31 of 2016, I turned 41.
 Magically, I didn’t die!
 Instead, I created an extraordinary life for myself.
 I quit smoking, lost weight, and stopped drinking.
-I’ve stayed with the same person I love for over two decades now.
-I live in my dream palace in paradise, and I do what I love.
+I’ve stayed with the same person I love for over two decades by now.
+I live in a dream palace in paradise.
+And I do what I love.

 How did I get from alcoholic, smoker crazy bum into a lucky gal?

 Well, there is no magic formula.
-I am not a good person, and I am not a bad person.
-In fact, I am just another ordinary human with an extraordinary life experience.
-But looking back, I can offer some wisdom in the form of questions: the questions that helped me along my journey.
+I am not a good person, and I am not a wrong person.
+I am just another ordinary human with an extraordinary life experience.
+So, here are some of the questions that I helped with on my journey.

 5 Questions to Ponder for